Chat-Wane/CRATE/README.md

 browser-to-browser communication </i>

 CRATE is a real-time distributed and decentralized CollaboRATive Editor running directly in web browsers.
-You can test it online at http://chat-wane.github.io/CRATE/#.
+* You can test it online at http://chat-wane.github.io/CRATE/#.
+* A little [video](https://www.dropbox.com/s/egf2c2do1jd331w/CRATE-video.mp4?dl=0) to explain how to use it:

 CRATE is developped within two projects: The cominlabs project [DESCENT](http://www.descent.cominlabs.ueb.eu/) and the ANR project [SOCIOPLUG](http://socioplug.univ-nantes.fr/)

 CRATE is designed to scale for a large number of participants working on large documents.
 It is based mainly on two components: LSEQ for managing the shared document, and SPRAY to gossip operations on a network of browsers.